Jubeki/Nova-Card-Linkable/README.md

 # Linkable Cards for Laravel Nova

+> ⚠️ These docs are for the latest version.
+If you are using an older version you can find the docs for previous releases [here](https://github.com/Jubeki/Nova-Card-Linkable/tree/1.x#readme).
+To upgrade from `1.x` to `2.x` please take a look at the [Upgrade Guide](UPGRADE.md)

 ## Add Cards to Laravel Nova which link to another page

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/jubeki/nova-card-linkable.svg?style=flat-square)](https://packagist.org/packages/jubeki/nova-card-linkable)